-- Endpoint URL: paste the URL you just copied from Klaviyo
+Paste the URL you just copied from Klaviyo.

 Now you'll verify your webhooks by entering your Stripe webhook secret key into Klaviyo.
 This will add an extra measure of security to your Stripe integration.

-Navigate to Analytics > Metrics, and click on the Successfully Paid metric.
-This will take you to the metric chart page, which, by default, shows the last 30 days of data.
+- For instance, click the Chart heading for the Successfully Paid metric.
+This chart shows the last 30 days of data by default.
 Either mouse over yesterday's data point or look in the table of data below the chart to see how many payments you had yesterday.
 Compare that number to what's stored in Stripe and you should see they match exactly.

-If the data doesn’t match up, the issue is most likely that the timezone in your Klaviyo account doesn't match the timezone in your Stripe account.
-To check your timezone setting in Klaviyo, go to Account Settings > Contact Information > Organization.
+- If the data doesn’t match up, the issue is most likely that the timezone in your Klaviyo account doesn't match the timezone in your Stripe account.
+To check your timezone setting in Klaviyo, select your account name in the lower left corner, then navigate to Settings > Contact Information > Organization.
 At the bottom, you can view and update your timezone.

 Stripe syncs the following metrics to Klaviyo: